 Managing money issues in a relationship is challenging, but with the right attitude and right effort, it can bring you a tremendous result.
 All you need to do is to learn how to communicate your finances productively with your partner.

-Changes your perspective and the way you look at the money.
+Changes your perspective and the way you look at money.
 Then talk with your partner about how it can affect your relationship with one another.
-If your partner unwilling to sort out the problems, then I believe that you should take steps to ensure your own financial security.
+If your partner is unwilling to sort out the problems, then I believe that you should take steps to ensure your own financial security.